The Congo has announced a new Ebola outbreak. Here's what you need to know - ExBulletin

 The Ebola virus is highly contagious and can be transmitted to wildlife people.
 It then spreads across the population through contact with bodily fluids such as vomiting, blood, and semen, and through contact with surfaces and materials such as bedding and clothing contaminated with these fluids.

-The diseases it causes are rare but severe, and often fatal.
-Symptoms include fever, vomiting, diarrhea, muscle pain and sometimes internal bleeding.
+The diseases it causes are rare, but the illnesses in people are rare, but often fatal.
+Symptoms Includes fever, vomiting, diarrhea, muscle pain, and sometimes internal bleeding.

-The virus was discovered in Zaire at the time in 1976 near Lake Ebola.
+The virus was first discovered in 1976 near Lake Ebola, near what is now Congo.
 The first outbreak occurred in a remote village in Central Africa near the rainforest.

-The Democratic Republic of the Congo announced a new Ebola outbreak on Thursday after the first confirmed incident of a 34-year-old pregnant woman in the area of Bulape in Mweka territory in southern Kasai province.
+The Congo Health Ministry announced the outbreak of new Ebola on Thursday after the first confirmed case of a 34-year-old pregnant woman in the area of Bulape in Mweka territory in southern Kasai province.

 She was admitted to the hospital last month with symptoms of bleeding fever and died of multiple organ failures a few hours later.